Koga

 symbol(METHOD, adminScheduleSymbol, IL, Administrator, IL, schedule);

-c(ADDR, I, adminScheduleMethod, adminScheduleSymbol);
+class(ADDR, I, adminScheduleMethod, adminScheduleSymbol);

 logician(GET_ALT_TASK, adminTask);

-m(COPY, PA, LDA, adminTask, LDA, newFrame, LDS, newFrame);
+memory(COPY, PA, LDA, adminTask, LDA, newFrame, LDS, newFrame);

 logician(START_ADMIN, LDA, adminScheduleMethod);